NFTbfs/DriveStudio/README.md

 - Scene editing and simulation tools
 - Other Gaussian representations (e.g., 2DGS, surfels)

-We welcome pull requests and collaborations.
-If you'd like to contribute or have questions, feel free to open an issue or contact [Ziyu Chen](https://github.com/ziyc) (ziyu.sjtu@gmail.com).

 ## 🙏 Acknowledgments
 We utilize the rasterization kernel from [gsplat](https://github.com/nerfstudio-project/gsplat).
 Parts of our implementation are based on work from [EmerNeRF](https://github.com/NVlabs/EmerNeRF), [NerfStudio](https://github.com/nerfstudio-project/nerfstudio), [GART](https://github.com/JiahuiLei/GART), and [Neuralsim](https://github.com/PJLab-ADG/neuralsim).
 We've also implemented unofficial versions of [Deformable-GS](https://github.com/ingra14m/Deformable-3D-Gaussians), [PVG](https://github.com/fudan-zvg/PVG), and [Street Gaussians](https://github.com/zju3dv/street_gaussians), with reference to their original codebases.

-We extend our deepest gratitude to the authors for their contributions to the community, which have greatly supported our research.

 ## Citation
 ```